This Is The Real Definition of Dispersed Camping

 - When you're done, fill the hole.

-Just please be responsible about it for the environment and for your fellow campers.
+Please be responsible about it for the environment and your fellow campers.

-And dispersed camping is usually near trailheads, with animals nearby, not a major roadway in sight, and not a worry in the world.
+And dispersed camping is usually near trailheads, with animals nearby, with no significant roadway in sight, and not a worry in the world.
 It is the BEST.

-You simply need to find a site where dispersed camping is allowed.
+You need to find a site where dispersed secluded camping is allowed.

-It should be already established, you need to camp responsibly, make sure there is good cell phone reception if you need that service, and you're good to go.
+It should be an obvious campsite, you must camp responsibly, make sure there is good cell phone reception if you need it, and you're good to go.
+Pack up and leave early to arrive well before dark.

 Set up, put wood in your fire pit (as long as there are no fire bans or fire restrictions where you are), and start enjoying the sounds of nature and wildlife!